ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Warning

-Do not bring this weapon into buildings.
-Do not attempt room clearing.
+Don't bring this weapon into buildings.
+Don't attempt room clearing.
 Treat it exclusively as a medium-range weapon.
 In confined spaces against players wielding SMGs or other automatic weapons, the lever-action delay becomes a death sentence.

 Slow Base Fire Rate

-The lever-action mechanism creates a significant delay between shots at base level (Renegade I).
-This represents the weapon's most significant drawback and requires mitigation through the upgrade system.
-At base level, if you miss your opening shot against an aggressive opponent, the slow follow-up often proves fatal.
+The lever-action mechanism creates a noticeable delay between shots at base level (Renegade I).
+This is the weapon's biggest drawback and needs mitigation through the upgrade system.
+At base level, if you miss your opening shot against an aggressive opponent, the slow follow-up often gets you killed.

 Close-Quarters Combat (CQC) Liability

-The Renegade should not be used for building clearing or close-range engagements.
-Players with fast-firing weapons will eliminate you before you can cycle a second shot.
+Don't use the Renegade for building clearing or close-range fights.
+Players with fast-firing weapons will drop you before you can cycle a second shot.

 Limited Magazine Capacity

 The base Renegade holds a limited number of rounds.
 Frequent reloading creates vulnerability windows where aggressive opponents can push your position.
-The reload mechanics involve loading rounds individually rather than swapping magazines, which affects reload timing considerations.
+The reload involves loading rounds individually rather than swapping magazines, which affects timing considerations.

 High Skill Requirement

-Unlike fully automatic weapons that allow aim correction during sustained fire, the Renegade offers no safety net for missed shots.
+Unlike fully automatic weapons that let you correct aim during sustained fire, the Renegade offers no safety net for missed shots.
 Every trigger pull must count.
 This high skill ceiling makes the weapon punishing for players still developing their aim.

 Upgrade System

-The Renegade is one of the weapons in ARC Raiders that genuinely requires upgrading to reach its potential.
-Unlike weapons where upgrades simply increase damage numbers, upgrading the Renegade fundamentally improves its handling characteristics—specifically addressing its biggest weakness: the slow fire rate.
+The Renegade genuinely needs upgrades to reach its potential.
+Unlike weapons where upgrades just bump damage numbers, upgrading the Renegade fundamentally improves handling, specifically addressing its biggest weakness: the slow fire rate.

 You can upgrade the Renegade at the Gunsmith bench using materials, progressing through four tiers: